Tesnu24/Tic-Tac-Toe/README.md

 - Responsive design

 ## How to Play
-Choose a mode, enter names, and take turns marking X or O. First to get 3 in a row wins!
+Choose a mode, enter names, and take turns marking X or O. First to get 3 in a row,column or diagonal wins.

 ## Tech Used
 HTML, CSS, JavaScript